henriquechaves/api-integration-react-router-v4/README.md

 # Integration Api with React Router v4

-It's a CASE consuming resource of the following general purpose API:
+This is a CASE that consumes resource of the following general purpose API with React Router v4:

 - [Punk API](https://punkapi.com/documentation/v2)